-Shedding our shoes, we stepping into the refreshing river water and began hiking downstream.
-Tony led us through the river for a ways, occasionally weaving back onto the muddy path, and climbing over various obstacles until we found waterfall three, to which I took a particular liking.
+Shedding our shoes, we stepped into the refreshing river water and began hiking downstream.
+Tony led us through the river for a ways, occasionally weaving back onto the muddy path, and climbing over various obstacles until we found waterfall three.

 This fall was surrounded by a thigh-deep, spacious pool of water, which Vince and I waded through.
 It was a secluded oasis, which felt totally off the beaten path.
 We hadn’t seen any other tourists since Benang Stokel, but for some reason this spot felt especially secluded.

-Further upstream we caught our first glimpse of the most beautiful (I feel comfortable saying that objectively, it so outclassed the others) waterfall, Benang Kelambu.
+Further upstream we caught our first glimpse of the most beautiful waterfall, Benang Kelambu.
 A quick scurry up a muddy embankment led us to the base of the falls.

 I have never seen a waterfall like this before.
 For starters, it was large enough that I couldn’t capture the entire thing in the frame of my camera, but I was mostly in awe of it’s unique facade.
 The cliff that Kelambu cascades from is coated in plant life, so much so that one could be convinced that there is no cliff beneath the vegetation at all.
 It seems almost as if the plants are the thing producing the steady flow of water, since it seems to emerge from within them.

 The waterfall doesn’t just end at the main viewing station either.
 As we hiked uphill again, we could see water seeping over the flora all along the extensive cliff face.